Marijuana1999/DNSchanger/README.md

 # 🛡️ DNSChanger & Region Firewall Manager

-**DNSChanger** is a Windows tool that lets you quickly switch DNS servers and block entire IP ranges of regions/countries through Windows Firewall.
+**DNSChanger** is a lightweight Windows tool for managing DNS servers and blocking entire IP ranges of regions/countries through Windows Firewall.
-It is designed to improve security, manage network access, and provide full control over which regions can connect.
+It is designed for gamers and advanced users who want **safe control over DNS, regions, and system updates** – without hidden risks.

+⚠️ This application is **not a virus** and contains nothing harmful.
+It uses standard Windows tools (PowerShell & `netsh`) to apply DNS and firewall changes securely.

 ---